 Manuel Antonio is expensive!
 For budget travelers we recommend shopping at grocery stores and cooking your own food.
 We packed plenty of snacks and sandwiches, and cooked lots of rice and beans while here.

-If you do decide to go out, eat off of the beach.
+If you do decide to go out, then eat off of the beach.
 There’s this Costa Rican bakery chain called Musmanni where you can get a sandwich and a drink for 1,065 CRC (about $2)!

 What To Do